sickozell/SickoCV/README.md

 Recording fade in/out can be achieved setting XFD knob, please remember to set it back to 0 if this is not necessary on playback.
 The default trig type is Start/Stop: a first trig on Trig Input or a Trig buttonpress starts playback and a second trig goes to release stage.
 The 'R' led button switches to Start/Restart trig type: every trig on Trig Input or a Trig buttonpress restarts sample from the beginning.
+As there is no STOP button, the sample can be stopped just switching the Mode to Gate.
 The VOL knob set the master volume from 0 to 100%.
 Its CV input is added to knob value.

 **Time Stretch**